- Things to Know

 What causes lactose intolerance?

-Lactose intolerance is caused by reduced or absent activity of lactase that prevents the splitting of lactose (lactase deficiency).
-Lactase deficiency may occur for one of three reasons, congenital, secondary or developmental.
+Lactose intolerance is caused by the reduced or absent activity of lactase that prevents the splitting of lactose (lactase deficiency).
+Lactase deficiency may occur for one of three reasons, congenital, secondary, or developmental.

 Congenital causes of lactose intolerance